zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/long_seq_support/README.md

 | 128k            | OoM                              | 119 (TP size=32)                 |
 | 256k            | OoM                              | 94 (TP size=32)                  |

-The new Megatron-DeepSpeed is able to support longer sequence lengths without triggering out-of-memory errors because it enables sequence parallelism, which partitions the activation memory when sequence lengths are massive, and also supports FlashAttention, which reduces the memory consumption of the attention map calculation from quadratic to linear complexity with respect to the sequence length.
-The new Megatron-DeepSpeed can achieve higher TFLPOS because it supports larger batch sizes without triggering out-of-memory errors.
+The new Megatron-DeepSpeed is able to support longer sequence lengths without triggering out-of-memory errors because it enables sequence parallelism, which partitions the activation memory when sequence lengths are massive.
+The new Megatron-DeepSpeed supports FlashAttention, which reduces the memory consumption of the attention map calculation from quadratic to linear complexity with respect to the sequence length.
+It supports position embedding partitioning, which further reduces the memory consumption.
+The new Megatron-DeepSpeed can achieve higher TFLPOS because it includes new fused kernels from NVIDIA and supports larger batch sizes using the memory optimizations without triggering out-of-memory errors.

 ## Acknowledgements